 2. Audit Your Existing Content.

 Where are the gaps in your content?
-For example, do you only post blog articles, and no videos?
+For example, do you only post blog articles and no videos?
 Are there important topics within your industry that you don't address or discuss within your content?
+Filling these gaps could help you increase your reach on LinkedIn (or any other content platform, for that matter).

 3. Research Trends, Topics, and Keywords.